ymolists/website/src/routes/blog/native-ui-with-vnc.md

 ## Hello World

-Let’s use Gitpod to write [a simple desktop-native application in Go](https://github.com/csweichel/gitpod-hello-ui-demo) using [libui](https://github.com/andlabs/libui).
+Let’s use Gitpod to write <a class="no-nowrap" href="https://github.com/csweichel/gitpod-hello-ui-demo">a simple desktop-native application in Go</a> using [libui](https://github.com/andlabs/libui).
 First, we create a GitHub repo and a [little bit of configuration](https://github.com/csweichel/gitpod-hello-ui-demo/commit/fea580735c09fa704531a810e8ec7ca6a5c03a88): we need a Dockerfile to install libui’s dependencies (see below), and we need to tell Gitpod to use that Dockerfile.

     FROM gitpod/workspace-full-vnc
     RUN sudo apt-get update && \